plone/training/mastering_plone/relations.rst

             results.append(brains[0])
         return results

-We use :py:meth:`rel.to_path` and use the items path to query the catalog for its catalog-entry.
-This is much more efficient than using :py:meth:`rel.to_object` since we don't have to wake up any objects.
+We use :meth:`rel.to_path` and use the items path to query the catalog for its catalog-entry.
+This is much more efficient than using :meth:`rel.to_object` since we don't have to wake up any objects.
 Setting ``depth`` to ``0`` will only return items with exactly this path, so it will always return a list with one item.

 ..  note::

-    Using the path sounds a little complicated and it would indeed be more convenient if a :py:class:`RelationItem` would contain the ``UID`` (so we can query the catalog for that) or if the ``portal_catalog`` would index the ``IntId``.
+    Using the path sounds a little complicated and it would indeed be more convenient if a :class:`RelationItem` would contain the ``UID`` (so we can query the catalog for that) or if the ``portal_catalog`` would index the ``IntId``.
 But that's the way it is for now.

-For reference look at how the default viewlet displays the information for related items stored by the behavior :py:class:`IRelatedItems`.
+For reference look at how the default viewlet displays the information for related items stored by the behavior :class:`IRelatedItems`.
 See how it does exactly the same in ``related2brains``.
-This is the Python-path for the viewlet: :py:class:`plone.app.layout.viewlets.content.ContentRelatedItems` This is the file-path for the template: :file:`plone/app/layout/viewlets/document_relateditems.pt`
+This is the Python-path for the viewlet: :class:`plone.app.layout.viewlets.content.ContentRelatedItems` This is the file-path for the template: :file:`plone/app/layout/viewlets/document_relateditems.pt`